radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 We have a few different trust boundaries for the Dashboard component:

 - **Kubernetes Cluster**: The overall environment where the Dashboard component operates and serves clients.
 - **Namespaces within the Cluster**: Logical partitions within the cluster to separate and isolate resources and workloads.

-#### Key Points of Namespaces

-1. **Isolation of Resources and Workloads**: Different namespaces separate and isolate resources and workloads within the Kubernetes cluster.
-2. **Access Controls and Permissions**: Access controls and other permissions are implemented to manage interactions between namespaces.
-3. **Separation of Concerns**: Namespaces support the separation of concerns by allowing different teams or applications to manage their resources independently, reducing the risk of configuration errors and unauthorized changes.

 The Dashboard component lives inside the `radius-system` namespace in the Kubernetes cluster where it is installed.
-UCPD also resides within the same namespace.
+UCP also resides within the same namespace.

+Namespaces within Kubernetes can help set Role-Based Access Control (RBAC) policies.

 The webapp portal is accessible to various configured users.
-Quoting from Backstage threat model, these users could belong to one of these trust levels:
+Summarizing from [Backstage threat model](https://backstage.io/docs/overview/threat-model/), these users could belong to one of these trust levels:

-**An internal user** is an authenticated user that generally belongs to the organization of a particular Backstage deployment.
-These users are trusted to the extent that they are not expected to compromise the availability of Backstage, but they are not trusted to not compromise data confidentiality or integrity.

-**An operator**:** is a user responsible for configuring and maintaining an instance of Backstage.
-Operators are fully trusted, since they operate the system and database and therefore have root access to the host system.
-Additional measures can be taken by adopters of Backstage in order to restrict or observe the access of this group, but that falls outside of the current scope of Backstage.
+**Internal users** and **Operators**:** are trusted team members who use or maintain an instance of Backstage.

 **A builder** is an internal or external code contributor and end up having a similar level of access as operators.
-When installing Backstage plugins you should vet them just like any other package from an external source.
-While it’s possible to limit the impact of for example a supply chain attack by splitting the deployment into separate services with different plugins, the Backstage project itself does not aim to prevent these kinds of attacks or in any other way sandbox or limit the access of plugins.

-**An external user** is a user that does not belong to the other two groups, for example a malicious actor outside of the organization.
+**An external user** is a user that does not belong to the above two groups, for example a malicious actor outside of the organization.
 The security model of Backstage currently assumes that this group does not have any direct access to Backstage, and it is the responsibility of each adopter of Backstage to make sure this is the case.

 Users that are signed-in in to Backstage generally have full access to all information and actions.
 If more fine-grained control is required, the permissions system should be enabled and configured to restrict access as necessary.